Skill, Experience & the Will to Win

-Those of you working as seaman, dockworkers, and oil and gas industry employees on offshore rigs usually labor under dangerous working conditions.
-As maritime workers, you regularly incur injuries resulting from dangerous conditions on offshore platforms, tankers, barges, rigs, and other water vessels.
+Seaman, dockworkers, and oil and gas industry employees on offshore rigs usually labor under dangerous working conditions.
+As a maritime worker, you regularly incur injuries resulting from dangerous conditions on offshore platforms, tankers, barges, rigs, and other water vessels.
 Accidents caused by cranes, explosions, falling objects, and even slip and falls are common.
 When you find yourself injured in such circumstances, it can be an ugly situation.

 What's worse, because you were injured while on a water vessel, the law treats your situation differently than most employment injuries.
-For example, state workers' compensation programs do not apply to you and there is no administrative agency that will oversee your injury claim.
-That's why you need a law firm who specifically knows how to handle maritime injury litigation.
+For example, state workers' compensation programs do not apply to you, and there is no administrative agency that will oversee your injury claim — that's why you need a law firm that specifically knows how to handle maritime injury litigation.